TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-4-Maintenance-and-Security/Index.rst

 By the end of this stage, you should have completed the following:

-* Performed a major upgrade of TYPO3 and deployed it to a live environment using a continuous integration and continuous deployment pipeline.
+* Performed major and minor upgrade of TYPO3 and deployed it to a live environment using a continuous integration and continuous deployment pipeline.
+* Created new versions of your own code and deployed it to a live environment using a continuous integration and continuous deployment pipeline.
 *
-* Item 3